15 Best Cascais Restaurants

 7. Local

-Local is one of those places that makes eating healthy foods look and taste like something special.
+Local is one of those places that make eating healthy foods look and taste like something special.
 Their focus is on taking fresh, high-quality, and nutritional ingredients and turning them into meals that taste like a treat.
 We love the approach that feels fun and colorful on your plate.
 Vegans will find a lot to love here, but you don’t have to be vegan to get a great dish here.
 We had both falafel and octopus dishes for lunch and each plate was just as inviting and satisfying as the other.
 They offer diverse and global flavors like poke bowls and turmeric chicken with couscous.

 The service is friendly and fun too.
 They don’t add preservatives or refined sugars to their foods, so what you get is naturally tasty.
 Devoted to working with local producers using sustainable practices, Local has a few locations including Cascais Mercado do Vila, all of which make seasonal eating of real food delicious.
 This is a place you can feel good about while you’re there and after you’re done because you know they’re doing their part to be custodians of our planet.